huttonr/bootstrap3/README.md

 The package will automatically populate the file if it is empty.

 ### For those newer to Meteor
-This means any folder in your Meteor project that is loaded on the client only.
+Client folder means any folder in your Meteor project that is loaded on the client only.
 Per the [Meteor documentation on file structure](http://docs.meteor.com/#/full/structuringyourapp) that would be any folder named `client`.
 The usual place to put files relating to *style* (such as Bootstrap) is `client/stylesheets`.
 All you have to do is make an empty file named `bootstrap-settings.json` and place it in `client/stylesheets` or some similar folder (you might have to make the folders).

 Then go to your console and type `meteor run` and the huttonr:bootstrap3 package will automatically fill your `bootstrap-settings.json` file with all of the default settings.
 At this point you will be able to use bootstrap classes in your html files such as `<div class="container jumbotron">Hello World</div>` or `<span class="glyphicon glyphicon-heart"></span>`.